','

 The World Boxing Association was founded back in 1921 and is based in Panama.
 It is the oldest of boxing’s major governing bodies and runs under the stewardship of President Gilberto Mendoza.

-The belt will next be up for grabs when Usyk defends vs Daniel Dubois on August 26.
+The belt will next be up for grabs when Usyk meets Fury on May 18.

 WBO world heavyweight champion: Oleksandr Usyk